 “There’s no sense in jeopardizing your finances by adding debt to more debt.
 So if you’re thinking about buying a home solely as an investment property (with no intention of living there yourself), then it’s probably best to wait until after you’ve paid off other debt.”– Is a Rental Property the Right Investment for You?

-But, if your debts are paid, you have money reserved for retirement every month, a solid emergency fund in place, as well as a college fund for your kiddo, then diving in real estate might be the best step forward!
+But, if your debts are paid, you have money reserved for retirement every month, a solid emergency fund in place, and a college fund for your kiddo, then diving into real estate could be the perfect step forward!

-Your military career is an advantage.
-The fact that you’re military is a big asset when investing in real estate.
-Although it typically means that you’re managing a property from afar, there are undeniable benefits.
+- Your military career is an asset: The fact that you’re military is a big advantage when investing in real estate.
+Although it usually means that you’re managing a property from afar, there are undeniable benefits.

-You’re familiar with the market.
-If you’re investing at your current duty station or a former one, you know the neighborhood.
-There’s probably a lot of military in the neighborhood, which not only makes you and your property attractive on the market, but also gives you the assurance that your investment will not sit vacant.
+- You’re familiar with the market: If you’re investing at your current duty station or a previous one, you know the neighborhood.
+There’s possibly a large number of military in the community, which not only makes you and your property appealing on the market, but it also gives you the security that your investment won’t sit vacantly.

-You know the local businesses.
-Nobody can manage a property on their own.
+- You know the local businesses: No one can manage the property by themselves.
 Even if you’re staying local, there are times you’ll need to ask for backup.
-The ability to develop connections with local service businesses like handymen, the AC guy, and plumbers will help relieve your stress when things inevitably go wrong.
+The ability to establish connections with local service companies like handymen, the AC guy, and plumbers will help ease your stress when things inevitably go wrong.

-You have access to excellent financing options.
-Your military status gains you access to several financing options that can make jumping into a real estate investment more practical.
+- You have access to great financing options: Your military status gains you access to multiple financing options that can make jumping into a real estate investment more practical.